-1.4 Multiplex connection space profiles
+0.4 Multiplex connection space profiles

 Generally, the data encoding sides of profile transforms are not used to connect profiles using ISO 15076-1.
-Connection of data encoding channels is only meaningful when the number, order, and encoding of the data encoding channels are identica.
+Connection of data encoding channels is only meaningful when the number, order and encoding of the data encoding channels are identical.
 However, in some workflows, flexibility in the number and order of the channels is desirable with a meaningful way of identifying the encoding of the channels.

-1.4.2 Multiplex connection space encoding
+0.4.2 Multiplex connection space encoding

-This document defines an additional profile connection mechanism that allows Multiplex Connection Space (MCS) Channels to be connected.
+This document defines an additional profile connection mechanism that allows multiplex connection space (MCS) channels to be connected.
 MCS connection provides a means of defining flexible connection between "device like" channels of profiles that are identified by name.
 Order and existence of channels is flexible with the ability for a profile to specify subset requirements on the MCS channels in the connected profile and default values specified for missing channels.
-The Input Profile class has been extended to have an optional tag that connects to a Multiplex Connection Space.
+The input profile class has been extended to have an optional tag that connects to an MCS.
 Additionally, MultiplexLink and MultiplexVisualization profile classes have been defined for MCS processing.

-1.5 Bidirectional reflection distribution function (BRDF) and directional emission profiles
+0.5 Bidirectional reflection distribution function (BRDF) and directional emission profiles

 ISO 15076-1 assumes 0:45 measurement geometry for reflection prints and diffuse radiance of displays.
-However, in many conditions colour appearance can change due to changes in lighting r viewing angle.
+However, in many conditions colour appearance can change due to changes in lighting or viewing angle.
 Such goniochromatic effects cannot be encoded or communicated using ISO 15076-1.

-1.5.2 Bidirectional reflection distribution function encoding
+0.5.2 Bidirectional reflection distribution function encoding

-ISO 20677 provides the ability to encode Bidirectional Reflection Distribution Function (BRDF) information, as well as example surface information, that 3D rendering systems can use to emulate goniochromatic effects.
+This document provides the ability to encode bidirectional reflection distribution function (BRDF) information, as well as example surface information, that 3D rendering systems can use to emulate goniochromatic effects.
 In this case the BRDF information is provided directly to the 3D rendering system without extensive colour management system involvement.
 Additionally, BRDF information can be used to define and communicate goniochromatic properties of named colours.

-1.5.3 Directional emission function encoding
+0.5.3 Directional emission function encoding

-ISO 20677 provides the ability to encode Directional Emission information which can be used to define and communicate goniochromatic properties of colors by viewing angle and relative position on a display.
+This document provides the ability to encode directional emission information which can be used to define and communicate goniochromatic properties of colours by viewing angle and relative position on a display.

-1.6 Rendering intents
+0.6 Rendering intents

-In ISO 15076-1 four rendering intents are defined: Perceptual, media-relative colorimetry, ICC-absolute colorimetry, and saturation.
-For the purposes of supporting spectrally-based profile connection spaces the media-relative colorimetry and ICC-absolute colorimetry intents are referred to in this document as media-relative and ICC-absolute intents which apply to both colorimetric as well as spectral conditions.
+In ISO 15076-1 four rendering intents are defined: perceptual, media-relative colorimetry, ICC-absolute colorimetry and saturation.
+For the purposes of supporting spectrally-based PCSs, the media-relative colorimetry and ICC-absolute colorimetry intents are referred to in this document as media-relative and ICC-absolute intents which apply to both colorimetric as well as spectral conditions.

-Image technology colour management - Extensions to architecture, profile format, and data structure
+Image technology colour management - Extensions to architecture, profile format and data structure